supposedly/booksy/README.md

 [sanic](https://github.com/channelcat/sanic) for a backend framework and Angular 5 up front...
 I'd *probably* choose a different stack if I were to start over this instant, although Angular's Tour of Heroes tutorial is still pretty fantastic.

-That was at the start of my junior year.
+That was at the start of my junior year of high school.
 I ended up working twelve hours a day on this over winter break (my presentation judge at nationals did *not* believe that), mostly because I was hustling to finish in time for my FBLA-regionals conference -- nobody had told me that the submission deadline was actually being put off for eight weeks!
 This was also my first
 'real' development project, taking me from novice to intermediate-advanced-ish in Python over the course of a few months, and I've put down some beginner's thoughts about the whole process below.